KaleyraVideo/Video-iOS-SDK-Samples-Objc/Chat-Example/README.md

 When your logged user receives a chat message, your view controller can show a custom `UIView` at the top of the screen.
 This view acts like a in-app notification, so user can click it to open the chat or can dismiss it just swiping to the top.

-Yuo don't have to manage by yourself the behaviour of the notification view, inside the SDK you can find the [BCHMessageNotificationController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/MessageNotificationController.html) that does the job for you.
+You don't have to manage by yourself the behaviour of the notification view, inside the SDK you can find the [BCHMessageNotificationController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/MessageNotificationController.html) that does the job for you.

 You can easily init the controller using this code snippet: